The Generalized Injectivity Conjecture: Characterization of the unique irreducible generic subquotient in the standard module

 Let us denote $(\mathcal{S}'_1, \mathcal{S}'_2, \ldots, \mathcal{S}'_t)$ the ordered sequence corresponding to the end of the procedure of taking union and intersection of linked linear residual segments.
 This sequence is composed of at most $t$ unlinked residual segments $\mathcal{S}'_i= (\mathpzc{a}'_i,\ldots, \mathpzc{b}'_i), i \in \left\{1, \ldots, t \right\}$.

 Taking repeatedly intersection and union yields smaller Langlands parameters for the order defined in Lemma \ref{bw}; and we denote the smallest element for this order, $\underline{s'}$.
-It corresponds to the sequence $(\mathcal{S}'_1, \mathcal{S}'_2, \ldots, \mathcal{S}'_t)$ as explained in Lemma \ref{lambdamin}.
+It corresponds to the sequence $(\mathcal{S}'_1, \mathcal{S}'_2, \ldots, \mathcal{S}'_t)$ as explained in Proposition \ref{lambdamin}.

-Then there exists an intertwining operator with non-generic kernel from the induced module $I_{P_1}^G(\sigma((\mathcal{S}'_1, \mathcal{S}'_2, \ldots, \mathcal{S}'_t; \underline{n}))$ to $I_{P_1}^G(\sigma((\mathcal{S}_1, \mathcal{S}_2, \ldots, \mathcal{S}_t; \underline{n}))$. \end{lemma}
+Then, there exists an intertwining operator with non-generic kernel from the induced module $I_{P_1}^G(\sigma((\mathcal{S}'_1, \mathcal{S}'_2, \ldots, \mathcal{S}'_t; \underline{n}))$ to $I_{P_1}^G(\sigma((\mathcal{S}_1, \mathcal{S}_2, \ldots, \mathcal{S}_t; \underline{n}))$. \end{lemma}

 \begin{proof} Let us first consider the case $t=2$.